xNul/batch-chat/original batch chat/README.md

   - /delete - Delete a chatroom
   - /dimensions - Change window dimensions.
   - /connectinst - Instructions on how to connect chats together.
-  - /msg - Open a Private Chat with another player **not finished**
+  - /msg - **unfinished**: Open a Private Chat with another player
-  - /chat - Return to a Private Chat with another player **not finished**
+  - /chat - **unfinished**: Return to a Private Chat with another player